JesusValeraDev/JesusValeraDev.github.io/content/2020-06-11-testing-with-test-doubles.md

 ```

 In this kind of situations, mocking is the best option if we cannot modify this class easily (maybe the class is used in
-different parts) and it could take too long to refactorize.
+different parts), and it could take too long to refactorize.

 My favourite solution for this is “[extract method refactoring](https://refactoring.guru/extract-method)”: